cypherpunk-academy/2064/en/058_2064_Bomb threat.md

 We'll just download all the servers that can run the transactions during that time."

 Lasse laughed out loud.
-"All 700,000?
+"All, 700,000?
 Don't joke!
 And even if it did, it would only delay everything for a few minutes, half an hour at the most.
 Most servers have an auto backup:
 They automatically reappear elsewhere on the Internet and pick up where they left off last.
 Some even open several servers at the same time: as with the Hydra in ancient Greece.
-You cut off one head and three new ones grow.
+You cut off one head, and three new ones grow.
 They've all learned from Wikileaks and Piratebay, and you never really got them under control.
 Maybe for a few days.
 And now you want to paralyze Bitcoin as a whole.
 Come on, guys, seriously..."

-First man: "Other scenario.
+First man: "Another scenario.
 The bombs exploded.
 The money's gone.
 Then what?